codetombomb/cli-gpt/README.md

 <img width="572" alt="Screenshot 2023-09-28 at 12 10 40 AM" src="https://github.com/codetombomb/cli-gpt/assets/56778984/a15df459-4d84-4c21-b093-b25925c16968">

-Copy your new API key:
+Copy your new API key and paste it somewhere safe.
+We will be using it in the Installation section:

 <img width="560" alt="Screenshot 2023-09-28 at 12 11 31 AM" src="https://github.com/codetombomb/cli-gpt/assets/56778984/70a472ca-141a-4610-99aa-b6848fb243e2">

+## Installation

+Fork and clone this repository onto your computer.

 ### Usage